slangenbach/notes/snowflake_snowpro_core.md

 - We can select (JSON) objects and their attributes loaded into a table of _variant_ type using the syntax `SELECT <COLUMN_NAME>:<OBJECT>.<ATTRIBUTE>::<DATA_TYPE> FROM <TABLE_NAME>`
     - We can also use the index of the column instead of the name using `$<INDEX_NUMBER>`
     - you may quote object and attribute with double quotes if it contains spaces
+- Note that we use a colon (:) followed by the field name to access nested JSON objects
 - Use the `flatten` function to flatten nested JSON objects.
 - Use `METADATA$<ATTRIBUTE>` to query metadata from a file

-### Directory Tables
+### Directory Tables (DRs)

 - Using Directory Tables we can access metadata of staged files via `SELECT * FROM DIRECTORY(@<STAGE_NAME>)`
-- Directory Tables need to be explicitly enabled and refreshed before they can be used
+- DRs need to be explicitly enabled and refreshed before they can be used
+- DRs are not separate database objects

 ### File URLs